 Here is my post about Rothenburg, to give you reasons to visit and mention the things to do in the town.

 Should I Visit Bamberg or Wurzburg?

 Wurzburg or Bamberg?
-In terms of overall medieval experience, you shall find Bamberg much charming and quainter than Wurzburg.
+In terms of overall medieval experience, Bamberg is much more charming and quainter than Wurzburg.
 However, these towns have pretty much the same attractions.
 Both have rivers, palaces, churches, and even UNESCO Heritage sites!
-Wurzburg is more preferable compared to Bamberg if visiting many churches is your primary goal.
+Wurzburg is preferable to Bamberg if visiting many churches is your primary goal.

 Check out my post about Wurzburg to discover more.

 Photos to Inspire you to visit Bamberg